piqnt/planck.js/docs/pages/body.md

 origin.
 Fixtures and joints are attached relative to the body's origin.
 The second point of interest is the center of mass.
-The center of mass is determined from mass distribution of the attached shapes or is explicitly set with MassData.
+The center of mass is determined from mass distribution of the attached shapes or is explicitly set with `MassData`.
 Much of Planck.js's internal computations use the center of mass position.
-For example Body stores the linear velocity for the center of mass.
+For example `Body` stores the linear velocity for the center of mass.

 When you are building the body definition, you may not know where the